NamrataVasant/ZendeskCodingChallenge/Readme.md

 ## Configuration needed:
-Please edit the connectionInfo.properties file to enter the correct email, password and subdomain fields beforing executing the program.
+Please edit the connectionInfo.properties file to enter the correct email, password and subdomain fields before executing the program.

 Thank you!